Stepping into Coaching

 - Anthony Robbins

 For long, Coaching had been thought to be the preserve of a specialized breed of people called “Coaches”.
 Fortunately though, the tide is turning.
 Coaching is now viewed as a foundational skill for Leaders.
 And yet, despite all the good intentions – a new Leader stepping into this realm, often gets muddled between Coaching versus Mentoring versus Counselling.
-If not introduced in the right manner, participants often start out on Coaching viewing it as just another quick-fix tool.
+If not introduced in the right manner, participants often start viewing Coaching as just another quick-fix tool.